Experts Talk: Accelerated Bridge Construction with Nick Burdette

 A. I’d like to highlight three recent bridge projects.

 Bonner Bridge Replacement

-The first is the Bonner Bridge replacement in the outer banks of North Carolina.
+The first is the Marc Basnight Bridge (Bonner Bridge Replacement) in the outer banks of North Carolina.
 This new bridge is nearly 3 miles (4.8 kilometers) long and crosses the Oregon Inlet between the Pamlico Sound and the Atlantic Ocean.
 Due to the harsh marine environment, our team proposed extensive use of precast concrete elements, many of which are post-tensioned, so they can quickly be assembled like LEGO blocks.
 Positive outcomes for this ABC technique stem from moving much of the construction work to the controlled environment and safety of a precasting yard: improved quality and reduced construction time in dangerous conditions.

 Gov. Mario M. Cuomo Bridge

 The second project is the Gov. Mario M. Cuomo Bridge (Tappan Zee Bridge replacement).
 For this structure, design of nearly 60 approach piers was standardised to permit the use of precast concrete “tubs” for the waterline footings and pier caps.
 Some of these concrete tubs were a story high and the size of a tennis court.
 They were fabricated off-site and later lifted into place using one of the largest derrick barge cranes in the world.
 ABC prefabrication of these tubs as well as large sections of the steel approach superstructure helped the contractor keep to an aggressive construction schedule.
 Construction could proceed simultaneously on site and in prefabrication yards across the country, accelerating completion and opening of the first replacement bridge.